adfresca/sdk-ios/README.md

 ```

-SDK will detect if users made a purchase using [In-App Purchase Tracking](#in-app-purchase-tracking-beta) feature.
+Our SDK will detect if users made a purchase using [In-App Purchase Tracking](#in-app-purchase-tracking-beta) feature.
 Thus, you should implement it to complete this promotion feature.
 Please make sure that you implement 'cancelPromotionPurchase' method when users cancelled or failed to purchase items.

 * * *